-The Company deducted for federal income tax purposes accelerated "bonus" depreciation on the majority of its capital expenditures for assets placed in service in fiscal 2011 through fiscal 2017.
+The Company deducted for federal income tax purposes accelerated "bonus" depreciation on the majority of its capital expenditures for assets placed in service in fiscal 2011 through fiscal 2019.
 Therefore, the Company recorded a noncurrent deferred tax liability as to the difference between the book basis and the tax basis of those assets.
-In addition, as a result of the federal bonus depreciation, the Company recorded a Net Operating Loss ("NOL") of \$44.7 million, which will begin to expire in 2031.
-The unexpired balance of the NOL generated in 2011 is \$11.1 million as of December 30, 2017.
-The company recorded additional NOL during 2012 -2015 of \$13 million.
-The balance on the federal NOL's generated from 2011 through 2015 at December 30, 2017 was \$24.1 million, and the remaining deferred tax asset related to the Company's state and federal NOL was a tax effected balance of \$5.9 million.
+In addition, as a result of the federal bonus depreciation, the Company recorded a Net Operating Loss ("NOL").
+The balance on the federal NOL as of December 28, 2019 was \$26.1 million.
+There are also state NOLs of varying amounts, dependent on each state's conformity with bonus depreciation.
+The remaining deferred tax asset related to the Company's state and federal NOL was a tax effected balance of \$6.5 million.
+The Company has not set up a valuation allowance on the NOL balance as we believe more likely than not that this will be realized.